-Air traffic controller, former Air National Guardsman, and now Laurel Ridge student, Chris Derocher is a generous and selfless man.
+Air traffic controller, former Air National Guardsman, 2025 Laurel Ridge graduate, and soon-to-be med student Chris Derocher is a generous and selfless man.
 So selfless that in 2014 he donated his kidney to a stranger.

 Nine years ago, his wife showed him a social media post about someone needing a kidney.